peb7268/LMFM/README.md

 So this project will be an implementation focusing on several key things.

 1. Current Technologies ( browserSync, socket.io, ect.. )
+2. Gulp for builds: Extendable Gulp structure
-2. Swappable Template Engines
+3. Swappable Template Engines
-3. Horizontal application structure
+4. Horizontal application structure

 ** *Note this project is a work in progress* **